-Malta is the largest island and the cultural, commercial and administrative centre.
-Gozo is the second largest island and is more rural, characterised by fishing, tourism, crafts and agriculture.
+Malta is an Archipelago in the Mediterranean between North Africa and Italy.
+Malta is the largest island and the cultural, commercial and administrative centre, whilst Gozo is the second largest island and is more rural, characterised by fishing, tourism, crafts and agriculture.
 Comino, the smallest of the trio, has one hotel and is largely uninhabited.

 With superbly sunny weather, attractive beaches, a thriving nightlife and 7,000 years of intriguing history, there is a great deal to see and do.